o3de/sig-release/releases/23.05.0/23050 feature list.md

 ### sig-build

-* Test Impact Analysis Framework rollout ([#10660](https://github.com/o3de/o3de/issues/10660))
+* Provided Test Impact Analysis Framework ([#10660](https://github.com/o3de/o3de/issues/10660))

-	* Test Impact Analysis Framework (TIAF) is a system to determine which tests need to run for every source change.
-The idea behind it is to only run the tests you need to (that might be impacted by the change).
+  Test Impact Analysis Framework (TIAF) is a system that determines which tests need to run for every source change.
+It only runs the tests that you need and that your change may impact.
 The system is now deployed for both Python and native C++ tests.
-Developers working on O3DE should on average see a reduction in the time they have to wait for their tests to run.
+Developers working on O3DE can see an average reduction in the time they have to wait for their tests to run.

 ### sig-content